|

 - Encouraging employees to use their vacation time

-Breaking Down Barriers in Gender Disparity for First Responders
+How Do We Break Down Barriers in Gender Disparity for First Responders?

-While supporting the needs of both genders is crucial, steps must be taken to break down barriers in gender disparity among first responders.
+While supporting the needs of both genders is crucial, steps must be taken to break down barriers in gender disparity among first responders and mental health issues.
 To do this, more research needs to be done on how the high stress and traumatic events regularly experienced by police officers, firefighters and EMTs affect women.
 Only when extensive research has been completed can employers provide appropriate resources for their female staff.

 Policies need to be created to support women as first responders.
 More robust policies must also exist to discourage the gender bias females face in this male-dominated field.